🤖

-But if you don’t know the prompt, how would you do that?
-It probably depends a lot on what data the model was trained on, but for major models, is it largely understandable?
+But if you don’t know the prompt, how would you do it?
+It probably depends a lot on what data the model was trained on, but for major models is it fairly possible to figure out?

 OpenAI

-However, it seems the accuracy wasn’t great, and it never became practical.
+However, it seems the accuracy wasn’t very good, and it probably wasn’t practical.

 Quillbot

-A lot of people used it at my previous high school.
-It’s a service that offers an AI detector and a paraphrasing feature (replacing words with other words) in the same app — clearly targeting students trying to get AI to do their assignments.
-They also provide various other tools.
+A lot of people at my previous high school used it.
+It’s a service that offers an AI detector and a paraphrasing (replacing words with other words) function in the same app — clearly targeting students who try to get assignments done by AI at any cost.
+They also offer various other tools.

 Turnitin

-At my school, Keio SFC, there’s sometimes a message saying, “This course uses Turnitin, so your AI use will be totally exposed!”
+At my school, Keio SFC, there are sometimes messages saying “We’re using Turnitin for this course, so your use of AI will be totally exposed!”.

 wip

-This article is a work in progress, and I don’t have deep knowledge of LLMs, so I don’t really know much — if anyone knows anything, please tell me~
+This article is a work in progress, and I don’t have deep knowledge of LLM internals, so if anyone knows anything, please let me know~

 0 people clapped 0 times